Sep 25, 2025 min read

 It is a middle-sized type, generally reaching a mature height of around fifty feet and a forty-foot canopy width.
 The trunk is upright and light to medium brown.

-The leaves are opposite on the brown stems, oval, serrated, and with lobes.
+The leaves of the Box Elder Trees are opposite on the brown stems, oval, serrated, and with lobes.
 The color is bright green on top and a bit lighter underneath.
 In late spring, they have tiny cream-yellow flowers; however, the size is so small they are almost unnoticeable.

 T.N.
 Nursery recommends the box elder tree for anyone who wants a fast-growing, lovely shade type.